null

 FURNITURE, A REFLECTION OF A CHANGING SOCIETY

 At the same time, the bourgeoisie, the dominant class of the mid-19th century, sought a certain comfort, with a multiplicity of small pieces of furniture within easy reach.
 We a desire for an intimate, welcoming decor with functional features: rag stands, secretary, games table, pedestal tables.
-New categories of furniture easy-to-move furniture: nesting tables, tilting pedestal tables tilting pedestal tables, the charivari chair and a host of velvet or brocade upholstered velvet or brocade, usually red, with braided bangs to hide the wood to hide the wood (confident, boudeuses, bornes, poufs...).
+New categories of furniture light, easy-to-move furniture were created: nesting tables tilting pedestal tables, the charivari chair and a host of velvet or brocade upholstered velvet or brocade, usually red, with braided bangs to hide the wood to hide the wood (confident, boudeuses, bornes, poufs...).

 Napoleon III buffetNapoleon III period sideboard in blackened wood and gilt bronze